opendaylight/docs/docs/release-notes/upgrade-process.rst

 and ietf-yang-types-20130715 artifacts in the POMs by org.opendaylight.mdsal.binding.model.ietf:rfc6991.

 For more details, see the "Updating model artifact packaging" thread on the mdsal-dev mailing list from April 25-26th.
-In addition, contact the the mdsal-dev list for clarifications about further doubts.
+In addition, contact the mdsal-dev list for clarifications about further doubts.
 Please do update this section with any new information useful to others.
 `Issue 001656 <https://lists.opendaylight.org/pipermail/mdsal-dev/2018-April/001656.html>`_